-GROW consists of a design-based light recipe which shines vertically across 20,000m2 of farmland with leek (Allium porrum).
-You experience the artwork as ‘dancing lights’ across the huge agricultural field.
-The light is poetic, and inspired by photobiology light science technologies which have shown that certain recipes of blue, red, and ultraviolet light can enhance plant growth and reduce the use of pesticides by up to 50%.
+GROW consists of a design-based light recipe that shines vertically across 20,000m2 of farmland with leek (Allium porrum).
+You experience the artwork as ‘dancing lights’ across a huge agricultural field.
+The light is poetic, and inspired by photobiology light science technologies which have shown that certain recipes of blue, red, and ultraviolet light can enhance plant growth and reduce the use of pesticides by up to 50 per cent.

 The film GROW shows the development of this luminous dreamscape and how the beauty of light can help plants.
 It is also a call for enlightenment during these dark times.
 GROW can be good for nature but also sends hopeful light to people.
 It gives a new meaning to the word ‘agri-culture’ by reframing the landscape as a living cultural artwork.

 Wiebe Draijer, Chairman of the Managing Board, Rabobank: “It is really inspiring to work with an artist like Daan Roosegaarde on how to grow a better world together.”